 Conclusion

-Sadly, betta fins are very susceptible to fin rot and many beginner hobbyistsย don’t notice symptoms in timeย or panic and overly-medicate their fish.
+Sadly, betta fins are very susceptible to fin rot and many beginners don’t notice symptoms in time or panic and over-medicate their fish.

-Most of the time, fin rot can be treated with a series of water changes, aquarium salt, and overall good water parameters.
-Medications might be needed for more extreme cases, though the process is relatively easy and straightforward.
+Most of the time, fin rot can be treated with a series of water changes, aquarium salt, and overall good aquarium maintenance.
+Medications are usually only needed in extreme cases.